Configuring a Default WORM Policy for a Bucket¶

-This operation enables WORM for a bucket and allows you to configure the default WORM policy and a retention period.
+This operation allows you to configure the default WORM policy and a retention period for a bucket.

 With the bucket's default WORM policy, if you do not specify a WORM policy or a retention period when you upload an object to the bucket, the default policy will be automatically applied to the newly uploaded object.
-In an object-level WORM policy, a specific date is required to make the object protected before the date.
-In the default bucket-level WORM policy, a retention period is required, and the protection for an object starts when the object is uploaded to the bucket.
+An object-level WORM policy requires configuring a specific date, which indicates an object will be protected until that date.
+For a default bucket-level WORM policy, a retention period is required, and the protection for an object starts when the object is uploaded to the bucket.

 To perform this operation, you must have the PutBucketObjectLockConfiguration permission.
 The bucket owner can perform this operation by default and can grant this permission to others by using a bucket policy or a user policy.